Mutestock/cphsoft/dbd/uge05/assignment/README.txt

 Postgres views must be implemented.
 Access must be restricted.
-This would be complicated for an ORM framework to handle. sqlx will be used for custom sql scripts.
+This would be complicated for an ORM framework to handle.
+SQLx will be used for custom sql scripts.

 Ideas:
 project will use docker-compose to initialize both rust and Postgres.